aiishaan/restApi/README.md

 ### Validation

 Course data is validated using `Joi`:
-- **Name:** Must be a string, at least 3 characters long, and required.
+- **Name:** Must be a string, at least 3 characters long, and required